Coordination

 - Pipeline agents -- Each stage reads the output of the previous stage via graph queries.

-- Monitoring agents -- Watch for conditions (gap detection, threshold breaches) via query-result hooks.
+- Monitoring agents -- Watch for conditions (gap detection, threshold breaches) via scheduled queries.

 - Enrichment agents -- Read raw data, write enriched data back, trigger downstream agents.

-- Review agents -- Watch for unreviewed items, write reviews, trigger action agents.
+- Review agents -- Read unreviewed items, write reviews, and advance state for the next agent.

 When you still want an orchestrator